-As a landlord, Home Seller, Realtor or Property Manager, it’s important that you’re aware of your responsibilities and obligations –to make sure you’re following both federal and state regulations to maintain compliance with the law.
+As a landlord, home buyer or seller, REALTOR®, or Property Manager, it’s important that you’re aware of your responsibilities and obligations concerning lead-based paint.
+It is important to make sure you’re following both federal and state regulations to maintain compliance with the law.
+The Lead-Based Paint Disclosure is designed to protect both the buyer and seller of a home with lead-based paint.

 Lead-based paint is the most common home-based source of lead exposure.
 This exposure usually comes from deteriorating lead-based paint and the subsequent dust it creates.

-For Home Sellers.
-Realtors, Property Managers, and landlords ensuring that you take the appropriate steps to disclose any lead that’s found in your property are vital.
-Not only for maintaining compliance with the law, but also for helping to keep tenants and home buyers safe from the serious and irreversible health effects that lead exposure can cause.
+For those involved in a leasing or real estate transaction, ensuring that you take the appropriate steps to disclose any lead that’s found in your property is vital.
+This is important not only for maintaining compliance with the law but also for helping to keep tenants and home buyers safe from the serious and irreversible health effects that lead exposure can cause.

 Lead was once added to paints as it helped to accelerate drying times, increased durability, and helped with maintaining a fresh look.